The History and Evolution of the Irish Bodhran

 It won’t agree with these wrenboys at all.

 First Recordings of the Bodhrán

 The bodhrán was first recorded in the 1920’s, it was recorded on a 78 record.
 It became popular in the fifties and sixties with the renewal in popularity of traditional Irish music and this gave life to the bodhrán makers of the sixties, such as Sonny Davey from Sligo, Charlie Byrne from Tipperary, Paddy Clancy from Limerick and many more.

 The bodhrán frame is made from a variety of different timbers, the most popular being plywood.
-The use of crossbars gives that added strength to the frame.
+The use of crossbars gives added strength to the frame.
 Goatskin is mainly used, but I have heard of people using a variety of animal skins.
 Goats are not killed for their skins.
-The skin is a by product.
+The skin is a byproduct.
 The skins that are used today come from a variety of countries mainly Ireland, North Africa, India and Pakistan.